 - Civil servants give advice to Ministers before they make policy decisions.
 We must give them private, honest, informed advice and we are expected to face them with the truth even when it turns up in an inconvenient form.
 The Civil Service Code says that the constitutional and practical role of the civil service is to assist the government of the day with integrity, honesty, impartiality and objectivity.
-Put another way, we are employed to ‘speak truth unto power’.
+Put another way, we are employed to ‘speak truth to power’.

 - We are responsible for delivery: implementing Ministers’ decisions on the ground and possibly drafting the necessary legislation.
 Again, we become less analytical, and much more proactive.
 We now focus almost exclusively on ensuring the delivery of worthwhile outcomes, working closely with delivery partners both inside and outside our department.
 Indeed, although we undoubtedly continue to work for Ministers, we often have to work with Ministers in order to achieve Ministers’ own objectives.
 After all, little is as effective in driving forward a difficult agenda as a strong Ministerial speech or a well-prepared meeting between a Minister and a Ministerial colleague, or a powerful interest group, or a delivery partner.

 By the way, the need to focus on long-term goals does not exempt us from the duty to respect the numerous constraints within which we are forced to work.
 These constraints are therefore described in some detail elsewhere in this website.
 But our key professional skill is to be innovative in achieving Ministers’ objectives without breaking any rules, and without going on about how difficult it all is.
 As Giles Wilkes, a former No.10 Adviser, commented:

 Before going into further detail, let’s take a quick look at our clients.